cloudinsight/cloudinsight-agent/README.md

 license_key = "*********************"
 ```

-Run the agent in foregound:
+Run the agent in foreground:

 ```
 $ ./bin/cloudinsight-agent